 The 2021, 2020, 2019, 2018, 2017 and 2016 US News Global Universities Rankings placed us at number one in Australia for mathematics.

 In the QS World University Rankings, we ranked first in Australia for mathematics in 2021, second in Australia in 2020 and 2019, and from 2015-2017 we ranked in the top 4 in Australia.

 The 2021, 2020 and 2019 NTU Rankings for mathematics also positioned us as first in the country.

 UNSW Mathematics and Statistics topped the list for the fields of Algebra and Computational Mathematics in The Australian’s Research Magazine in 2021.

 We ranked number one in the country (together with UNSW Computer Science) in the 2019, 2018, 2017 and 2016 CWTS Leiden Rankings.

 Up to 2020, we are the only Australian university to feature in the top 100 in the world for Mathematics in all five of the ARWU, the US News Global Universities, the CWTS Leiden, NTU, and the QS World University Rankings.

-In 2020, mathematics is one of the 12 research subjects at UNSW that are ranked first nationally by ARWU.
+In 2020, mathematics was one of the 12 research subjects at UNSW that were ranked first nationally by ARWU.